Tharindu-Dharmadasa/Tharindu-Dharmadasa/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning NextJs
+- 🌱 I’m currently learning AI and Machine Learning ...
-- 👯 I’m looking to collaborate on Anyone who seek fast learner
+- 👯 I’m looking to collaborate on anyone who seek fast learner...
-- 💬 Ask me about anything you want
+- 💬 Ask me about anything you want...

 <!--